dboland/minc-devel/BUILD.md

 The result should be similar to the following output:

 	OpenBSD dimension.sassenheim.dmz 6.1.0 MINC#20250720 i386

-**Note**: if you want back to compiling Windows programs, simply re-mount the */mingw* directory:

-	./mount.sh mingw

-## Step 3: install the system

-For this step, you need to be Administrator.
-Close the MSYS terminal and open it again as Administrator.
-Change to your *minc-devel* directory and run the **install** target:

-	make install

-**Warning**: By default, MinC will be installed in the **C:\minc-release** directory.
-If you want another install location, uncomment and change the 'DESTDIR' variable in config.inc.
-It is not advisable to create the MinC root directory in a location like *Program Files*.
-File permissions in this kind of location are unsuitable for OpenBSD to run properly.

-To finalize step 3, go to the new folder in Windows Exporer and open the *sbin* folder.
-There should be a program named *bsd.exe*.
-Right-click it and run it as Administrator.
-You will see the following message:

-	open(/dev/console): No such file or directory
-	/bin/ksh: No controlling tty (open /dev/tty: No such file or directory) /bin/ksh: warning: won't have full job control

-This is because there is no */dev* file system yet.
-To create it, along with some of the other system directories like */home* and */tmp*, run the **setup** script:

-	/sbin/setup.sh

-When it is finished, you can close the window and open it again by double-clicking.
-The above message should be gone.

 Double-clicking the *bsd.exe* program is not the right way to start the MinC terminal.
 To make it start properly and in your